Stelzi79/Akka-Diagrams/README.md

 A Nuget Library to a dotnet global tool to generate diagrams from a [Akka.Net](https://getakka.net/index.html) Actor system.

+If you have the need to visualize certain aspects of your running Akka system, this Nuget package is the solution to your problem.

 Inspired by the issue https://github.com/csharpfritz/Quiltoni.PixelBot/issues/24

 ## Status